The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Budgeting everyday finances can be tough, especially with the long list of outgoings most of us have.
 It’s not so easy juggling money to cover all your costs and making sure there’s enough in your account to get through until pay day.
 And if your income varies from week to week – if you get Jobseekers’ Allowance, for example – it can be taxing prioritising bill payments.

-A thinkmoney Personal Account can be another way to stay on track of your finances.
+A thinkmoney Managed Current Account can be another way to stay on track of your finances.
 We’ll help you set aside the right amount of money needed to cover the regular bills you tell us about.
 Your money is split into two – one pot to cover all of your bills and financial commitments and the rest of your cash set aside in your card account.
 That way, you can keep track of what you spend and still have peace of mind that your bills are paid on time.